 Many podcasters have their interviews transcribed, for example, and market research firms use transcription too.

-Also, consider this: if you go to Caitlin’s website, you’ll notice that many of her video interviews have a transcription attached.
+You’ll notice that many video interviews have a transcription attached.
 Why?
 Because there are four basic learning modalities: reading, listening, watching and hands-on.
-By using video and transcription she’s technically covering three of them – watching, listening, and reading.
+By using video and transcription people are technically covering three of them – watching, listening and reading.

 Transcription Jobs from Home Won’t be Replaced by A.I.
 Anytime Soon